 Nancy Parezo

-Nancy Parezo has been teaching at the University of Arizona since 1982.
+Nancy Parezo began working at the University of Arizona in 1982.
 She officially joined the American Indian Studies faculty in 1998 as a tenured Professor with a shared appointment in the Arizona State Museum (ASM).
-She is also an affiliated professor in Anthropology and a Research Associate for the Field Museum of Natural History and the Smithsonian Institution.
-She is currently serving as Director of Undergraduate Studies.
-In recent years she has been awarded the Lifetime Acheivement Award from the Council for Museum Anthropology of the American Anthropological Association, the University of Arizona's Outstanding Mentor Award by the Graduate College,and given distinguished lectures at several universities.
-She currently serves as a speaker for Arizona Humanities.
+She was an affiliated professor in Anthropology and a Research Associate for the Field Museum of Natural History and the Smithsonian Institution.
+She was well served as Director of Undergraduate Studies.
+In recent years she was awarded the Lifetime Acheivement Award from the Council for Museum Anthropology of the American Anthropological Association, the University of Arizona's Outstanding Mentor Award by the Graduate College,and given distinguished lectures at several universities.